elmital/FixMCStats/README.md

 ### Already fixed by Mojang / No more fixed by the mod :

 - [MC-80827](https://bugs.mojang.com/browse/MC-80827) : The "Statistic hover text is behind "Statistic" title (see screenshot)" is already fixed by Mojang the other part of issue is fixed by the mod
+- [MC-128079](https://bugs.mojang.com/browse/MC-128079) : _Statistic for using shears doesn't increase when mining certain blocks_ Since MC 1.21.5 the bug has been fixed and is no more included in versions above 1.3.2 of the mod
 - [MC-154487](https://bugs.mojang.com/browse/MC-154487) : _"Crafting potion stat doesn't increase using brewing stands"_ Since MC 1.21 the issue had been fixed partially for shift clicking by Mojang with the [MC-271199](https://bugs.mojang.com/browse/MC-271199) fix but issue still appears for other clicking and is fixed by the mod
 - [MC-157098](https://bugs.mojang.com/browse/MC-157098) : _Statistics crafting counter fails to increment on partially full inventory_ Since MC 1.21 the bug has been fixed even if the issue is still opened and the patch is no more included in versions above 1.1.0 of the mod
 - [MC-182814](https://bugs.mojang.com/browse/MC-182814) : _Drinking honey bottles increases used stat by two and runs the consume advancement trigger twice_ Since MC 1.21.2 with changes made by suppressing the HoneyBottleItem class Mojang indirectly fix it and the patch is no more included in versions above 1.1.1 of the mod